Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Introduction

-The rest of this paper consists of three main parts.
-The first (Sec. \ref{sec:ProbStatement}-\ref{sec:algo}) discusses heterogeneous fusion in terms of general probability distributions (pdfs); Sec. \ref{sec:ProbStatement} defines the heterogeneous decentralized fusion problem and reviews the state of the art; Sec. \ref{sec:factorCF} derives a family of exact and approximate conditionally factorized CF methods; Conditional independence in dynamic systems, including augmented state (AS) density and conservative filtering for general pdfs, is discussed in Sec. \ref{sec:DynamicSystems}, and Sec. \ref{sec:algo} details the proposed fusion algorithm.
-In the second part (Sec. \ref{subSec:Gaussians}) Gaussian distributions are treated as special case to develop: a closed-form fusion CF$^2$ rule; the information augmented state (iAS) method; and a conservative Kalman filtering method.
-In the third part (Sec. \ref{sec:NumExample}-\ref{sec:Sim}), numerical examples demonstrate the potential communication and computation gains of the described methods (Sec. \ref{sec:NumExample}) via static and dynamic multi-agent multi-target tracking simulations (Sec. \ref{sec:Sim}).
+The rest of this paper is organized as follows: Sec. \ref{sec:ProbStatement} defines the heterogeneous decentralized fusion problem and reviews the state of the art; Sec. \ref{sec:factorCF}-\ref{subSec:Gaussians} develops the theory and heterogeneous fusion rules for static and dynamic systems.
+Numerical examples demonstrate the potential communication and computation gains of the described methods (Sec. \ref{sec:NumExample}), and simulation study demonstrates its applicability via static and dynamic multi-agent multi-target tracking scenarios (Sec. \ref{sec:Sim}).
 Sec. \ref{sec:conclusions} then draws conclusions and suggests avenues for additional work.